 - Flat fees – avoid hidden costs and the snowballing bills from hourly rates.

-Get a quality criminal defense without breaking the bank.
-We build staunch defenses, are available 24/7, and won’t stop fighting until you get the justice you deserve.
+Get a leading criminal defense without breaking the bank.
+We build strong defenses, are in reach 24/7, and won’t stop fighting until you get the justice you deserve.

 Free book